hao-udoin/OptionPricingOOP/Final Report.md

 * Divides the time to expiration into n_steps.
 * Generates stock prices at terminal nodes and calculates option values using a backward induction algorithm.
 * Accounts for the up (u), down (d), and risk-neutral probability (p).
 * Incorporates early exercise, which distinguishes it from the European option pricing model.

+`payoff(double underlying)`:
+* A helper function that calculates the intrinsic value (payoff) of the option based on the underlying stock price.

 ## Challenges Faced
 Precision in Numerical Methods: